-14. Revise PADRZ or create a new procedure to reduce increased noise in La Jolla, Mission Beach and Pacific Beach.
+- 14. Revise PADRZ or create a new procedure to reduce increased noise in La Jolla, Mission Beach and Pacific Beach.
 Several members of the subcommittee worked to develop potential revised procedures designed to reduce noise impacts.
-The suggestions below are included as, and meant to be, examples to clarify the desired outcome and to bring up potential alternatives to the current procedure.
+The suggestions below are included as, and meant to be, examples to clarify the desired outcome and to bring up potential alternatives to the current procedure. - a.
+Move the WNFLD and LNDND waypoints south so as to align with the relocated Noise Dot #1 at 290 (15 degree separation from JETTI at 275 degrees) and designate as "Flyover" waypoints in the respective SID's, consistent with JETTI.

-as eliminated as item d. below e, during nighttime hours only.
+Complete: This recommendation was eliminated as item d. below was determined to be more feasible, during nighttime hours only.